Space-Saving Pieces Help You Decorate a Small Apartment With Style

 When the time comes to decorate a small apartment, it’s important to make the most of the space that is available.
 By choosing pieces that are multifunctional or specially designed for small spaces, it is easier than ever to create a room that is functional, comfortable and super stylish.
 All kinds of products and furnishings are available to help you squeeze every bit of function and utility out of your small apartment.
-Here are 15 chic pieces that will improve your small space.

 Having enough room for all the furniture you need can be one of the biggest challenges when it comes to decorating a small apartment.
 Any room — big or small — that has too much furniture is no longer functional or stylish.
 This is why any piece that can serve multiple purposes is a godsend for those who live in small spaces.

 Pieces that transform are particularly valuable.
 This desk from Resource Furniture is a wonderful example.
 Although it looks like a standard desk, in just a few minutes it effortlessly telescopes out into a full dining table that can easily seat six people.
 Why should a massive table swallow up all your available space if you only have guests occasionally?
 If you don’t need a desk, this can also serve as a console table.

 Small apartments also usually mean fewer outlets, which can be an issue for today’s technology-filled lifestyles.
 Of course, designers are making our home items more useful, hiding USB charging ports in all sorts of furnishings.
 A number of pieces in this setting from Most Modern include USB ports, such as the knob hanging from the pendant as well as the small occasional table beside the chair.
 Choosing furniture that has this extra features means that you don’t need to have unsightly power strips all around the room.